Minimum-gain Pole Placement with Sparse Static Feedback: Solution algorithms

 \ajustspaceandequationnumber

 Note that, for any given $G$, we can solve the Sylvester equation \eqref{eq:sylves} to obtain $X$.
-Assumption \textbf{A4} guarantees that \eqref{eq:sylves} has a unique solution \cite{NJH:02}.
+Assumption \ref{assump:open_closed_eigv_disjoint} guarantees that \eqref{eq:sylves} has a unique solution \cite{NJH:02}.
 Further, we can use \eqref{eq:F_G} to obtain a non-sparse feedback matrix $F$.
 Thus, \eqref{eq:opt_cost_unsp2} is an unconstrained optimization problem in the free parameter $G$.

-The Sylvester equation based parametrization requires the unique solution $X$ of \eqref{eq:sylves} to be non-singular, which holds generically if (i)$(A,-BG)$ is controllable and (ii) $(\Lambda,-BG)$ is observable \cite{SPB-EDS:81}.
-Since the system has no fixed modes (c.f.
-Assumption \textbf{A3}), $(A,B)$ is controllable.
-Therefore, the above two conditions are mild and are satisfied for almost all instances as confirmed in our simulations (see Section \ref{sec:num_study}).
+The Sylvester-based parametrization requires the unique solution $X$ of \eqref{eq:sylves} to be non-singular, which holds generically if (i) $(A,-BG)$ is controllable and (ii) $(\Lambda,-BG)$ is observable \cite{SPB-EDS:81}.
+Since the system has no fixed modes, $(A,B)$ is controllable \cite{SHW-EJD:73}.
+This implies that condition (i) holds generically for almost all $G$.
+Further, since $B$ is of full column rank, condition (ii) is guaranteed if $(\Lambda,-G)$ is observable.
+These conditions are mild and are satisfied for almost all instances as confirmed in our simulations (see Section \ref{sec:num_study}).

 The next result provides the gradient and Hessian of the cost $J$ w.r.t. to the parameter $g\triangleq \text{vec}(G)$. \begin{lemma} \textbf{(Gradient and Hessian of $\mathbf{J})$} The gradient and Hessian of the cost $J$ in \eqref{eq:opt_cost_unsp2} with respect to $g$ is given by